jyjokokk/nodeScraper/README.md

 ## TODO

 - [ ] Plan application structure to follow Clean Architecture and scalability
+- [ ] Write tests for easier development (TDD)
+- Mocking should be easy when following depency injection / IoC
 - [ ] Resource downloading
-- [ ] Write tests for easier development
+- [ ] Axios/HTTP-util for easier response handling

 ## Backlog